microsoft/go/eng/doc/fips/UserGuide.md

 `hash` can be one of the following values: crypto.MD5, crypto.MD5SHA1, crypto.SHA1, crypto.SHA224, crypto.SHA256, rypto.SHA384, or crypto.SHA512.
 Else SignPSS will fail.

-`digest` must be the result of hashing a message using a FIPS compliant hashing algorithm.
-If this invariant is not met, SignPSS won't be FIPS compliant but still will sign the message.
+`digest` must be the result of hashing a message using a FIPS compliant hashing algorithm, else SignPSS won't be FIPS compliant but still will sign the message.

 **Return values**